rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 ## `mod` and the Filesystem

-We'll start our module example by making a new project with Cargo, but instead of creating a binary crate, we're going to make a library crate: a project that other people can pull into their projects as a dependency.
+We’ll start our module example by making a new project with Cargo, but instead of creating a binary crate, we’re going to make a library crate: a project that other people can pull into their projects as a dependency.
 We saw this with the `rand` crate in Chapter 2.

-We'll create a skeleton of a library that provides some general networking functionality; we're going to concentrate on the organization of the modules and functions, but not worry about what code goes in the function bodies.
-We'll call our library `communicator`.
-By default, cargo will create a library unless another type of project is specified, so if we leave off the `--bin` option that we've been using so far our project will be a library:
+We’ll create a skeleton of a library that provides some general networking functionality; we’re going to concentrate on the organization of the modules and functions, but not worry about what code goes in the function bodies.
+We’ll call our library `communicator`.
+By default, cargo will create a library unless another type of project is specified, so if we leave off the `--bin` option that we’ve been using so far our project will be a library:

 ```bash
 $ cargo new communicator